Presenting for developers: What to do when things go wrong

-Experienced presenter Dirk Haun on how to cope when best-laid plans fall through while presenting.
+Experienced presenter Dirk Haun on how to cope when best-laid plans fall through while presenting tech talks.

 When you give enough presentations, eventually something will go wrong.
 The projector could fail, your remote could stop working or your laptop could catch fire (okay, maybe not the last one).

 The point is that something will eventually go wrong and that you should be prepared.
 Having a Plan B should come naturally.
 I’ve seen too many presenters being entirely baffled and lost when something happens during their presentation that prevented them from going ahead as planned.